 EZH2 phosphorylation has been previously associated with progression of solid tumors including prostate cancer (4) and glioblastoma (15).
 Particularly, AKT1 promotes EZH2 phosphorylation increasing its interaction with androgen receptor leading to increased resistance to androgen deprivation and acquisition of castration resistant phenotype (4).
 Phosphorylation of EZH2 by cyclin-dependent kinases 1 and 2 at T492 residue disrupts the PRC2 assemblies and decreases EZH2 activity.
 In contrast, phosphorylation at the T350 and T492 residues by cyclin-dependent kinase 1 decreases methyltransferase activity by inducing EZH2 ubiquitination and degradation (16).
 Of note, decreased H3K27me3 abundance and methyltransferase activity have been associated with progression of gliomas (17,18) and poor prognosis in ovarian, breast and pancreatic cancer (19).
 Thus, phosphorylation of EZH2 may lead to decreased methyltransferase activity, which is associated with progression of neoplastic diseases and poor prognosis.
 These conclusions are consistent with the findings of Yan et al., who determined that JAK3-mediated phosphorylation decreases EZH2 methyltransferase activity but promotes the transcription of oncogenes involved in carcinogenesis in NK/T-cell lymphoma.
 Most importantly, these results strongly suggest that inhibition of EZH2 in certain malignancies, such as in NK/T-cell lymphoma, will not have therapeutic efficacy.
 In contrast, in cancers in which diminished EZH2 methyltransferase activity is associated with oncogenesis and disease progression, inhibition of an upstream signaling pathway that suppresses EZH2 activity will be required in order to reverse the pro-survival effects and the enhanced proliferation of cancer cells mediated by diminished EZH2 methyltransferase activation.
 Particularly, for NK/T-cell lymphoma, JAK3 inhibition appears to be a promising therapeutic approach and evaluation of JAK3 inhibitors as modulators of non-canonical EZH2 activity in clinical trials is warranted.

-Provenance: This is an invited Commentary commissioned by Section Editor Peipei Xu (Department of Hematology, The Affiliated Drum Tower Hospital of Nanjing University Medical School, Nanjing, China).
+Provenance and Peer Review: This article was commissioned and reviewed by the Section Editor Peipei Xu (Department of Hematology, The Affiliated Drum Tower Hospital of Nanjing University Medical School, Nanjing, China).

 - Müller J, Hart CM, Francis NJ, et al. Histone methyltransferase activity of a Drosophila Polycomb group repressor complex.
 Cell 2002;111:197-208.
 [Crossref] [PubMed]